-Worldwide over 400 species are becoming extinct EVERY DAY, many of them from rainforests.
-Those surviving animal & plant species are under threat and need our help to survive into the future!
+Worldwide over 400 species are becoming extinct every day, many of them from rainforests.

-Conserving biodiversity means protecting and preserving rainforest landscapes, species populations, genes, and interactions.
+Conserving biodiversity means protecting and preserving rainforest landscapes, plant and wildlife populations, genes, and interactions.

-Rainforests support an incredible range of plants and animals.
+Rainforests support an incredible range of plants and wildlife.
 Species interactions contribute significantly to the health of the rainforest ecosystem and its resilience.
 Therefore, protecting species and their habitats preserves biodiversity.

 Stay in the loop

 Sign up and we’ll keep you posted with the latest news on Rainforest Rescue’s work preserving a vast biodiversity of plants and wildlife in our rainforests.